deathstar/QServCollect/readme.md

 ##CONFIGURATION
 - Configure general attributes in config/server-init.cfg
 - Add authkeys in config/users.cfg
-- Type `chmod 777 config/flagruns.cfg` from command line to give QServ permission to store flagruns
+- Type `chmod 777 config/flagruns.cfg` from command line to give QServ permission to store flagruns (optional)
+- Type `chmod 777 packages; chmod 777 base` from command line to give QServ permission to store maps (optional)

 ##TROUBLESHOOTING
 "command not found: cmake .": cmake is not installed, see above for download link.